Corporate governance

 15. Auditor

-The auditors did not participate in the board meeting which finally approved the annual financial statements for 2023, but participated in previous board meeting and audit committee meetings discussing the annual report.
-The auditors’ comments were presented to the Board of Directors by management and the audit committee.
-The auditors have been available for questions
+The auditors did not participate in the board meeting at which the annual financial statements for 2023 were finally approved, but did take part in earlier board meetings and Audit Committee meetings discussing the annual report.
+The auditors’ comments were presented to the Board of Directors by management and the Audit Committee.
+The auditors have been available for questions and comments at the Board’s discretion.